nkinnan/esphome-pace-bms/README.md

 Next, lets go over making things available to the web_server dashboard, homeassistant, or mqtt.
-This is going to differ slightly depending on what data you want to read back from the BMS, but I will provide a complete example which you can pare down to only what you want to see.
+This is going to differ slightly depending on what data you want to read back from the BMS, I will provide a complete example which you can pare down to only what you want to see.

 Example 1: All read-only values, available on all protocol versions and variants
 ```yaml